Hey Kids (Start Here)

 Offense as defense, his brain says.
 Good call.

-Hermann suspects immediately it was not a ‘good call’ at all.
+Hermann suspects immediately that it was not a “good call” at all.

-“Ugh,” Starr says, “I knew it was going to go like this.
+“Ugh,” Starr says, “I knew it would go like this.
 I didn’t mean it in that way,” he continues.
 “I meant it in the best kind of way.
-Look, the point is, that we were talking, and the idea was brought forward that we should tell youspecifically that it would fine if you want to bring Dr. Geiszler.
+Look, the point is we were talking, and the idea was brought forward that we should tell you specifically that it would be fine if you want to bring Dr. Geiszler.
 Totally fine.”

-One—he cannot imagine a circumstance under which he would bring Newton to a UC Berkeley Mathematics Department ‘get together’; such a thing would be an unmitigated disaster in that Newton, being a narcissist of incredible caliber and arguable justification, would not be able to resist both flouting and flaunting his mathematical knowledge in an indecorous and entirely charming way.
-Hermann would prefer that Newton Geiszlernot become the coquettish, glittering socialite of his current mathematical circle.
+One—he cannot imagine a circumstance under which he would bring Newton to a UC Berkeley Mathematics Department “get together.”
+Such a thing would be an unmitigated disaster in that Newton, being a narcissist of incredible caliber and arguable justification, wouldn’t be able to resist flouting and flaunting his mathematical knowledge in an indecorous and entirely charming way.
+Hermann would prefer that Newton Geiszler not become the coquettish, glittering socialite of his current mathematical circle.
 He can only endure so much.

-Two—he cannot imagine a circumstance under which anyone in the UC Berkeley Mathematics Department would object to Newton’s presence at a social gathering; the very fact that they had elected someone to communicate this to him makes him extremely uneasy.
-He’s certain that this can have nothing to do with outmoded prejudices; well, he would like to believe he’s certain about that.
-But if it’s not a strangely anachronistic statement of overt support for marriage equality, then it must be that people find Newton himself objectionable in some way.
-Hermann cannot imagine what this way might be—he has kept an eye on the popular press, and Geiszler-related coverage, while wildly erroneous and overtly romanticized, has not, to his knowledge, vilified Newton in any way.
+Two—he cannot imagine a circumstance under which anyone in the UC Berkeley Mathematics Department would object to Newton’s presence at a social gathering; the very fact they had elected someone to communicate this to him makes him uneasy.
+He’s certain this can have nothing to do with outmoded prejudices; well, he’d like to believe he’s certain of that.
+But if it’s not an anachronistic statement of overt support for marriage equality, then it must be that people find Newton himself objectionable in some way?
+Hermann cannot imagine what this way might be—he’s kept an eye on the popular press, and Geiszler-related coverage, while wildly erroneous and overtly romanticized, has not, to his knowledge, vilified Newton in any way.
 Quite the contrary; speculations about his heroic mental sacrifice are rampant in popular media.

 Hermann has no idea what to say.